jgeraigery/SpotlightHelp/pages/ConnectVMware/vmware_connect_details.md

 tags: [connection_details]
 summary: "Specify the connection details for a VMware® connection to an ESX Server™ or VirtualCenter server hosting a Windows server®."
 sidebar: c_vmware_sidebar
-toc: false
 permalink: vmware_connect_details.html
 folder: ConnectVMware
 ---

-## How to enter / edit VMware connection details
+## How to enter / edit connection details

-Use a Spotlight Client to enter / edit VMware connection details.
+Use a Spotlight Client to enter / edit connection details.

 From the Spotlight Client